HISTORY

 The

-Railroad Station Museum is filled with many historical artifacts
+Railroad Station Museum was filled with many historical artifacts

 related to the railroad, the cranberry and blueberry industry,